xuri/excelize-doc/en/sheet.md

 func (f *File) GetRowOutlineLevel(sheet string, rowIndex int) uint8
 ```

-GetRowOutlineLevel provides a function to get outline level number of a single row by given worksheet name and row index.
+GetRowOutlineLevel provides a function to get outline level number of a single row by given worksheet name and Excel row number.
 For example, get outline number of row 2 in `Sheet1`:

 ```go
 xlsx.GetRowOutlineLevel("Sheet1", 2)